Francesca Clapcich

-Francesca Clapcich (born 28 January 1988 in Trieste) is an Italian professional sailor, with World, European, and National Championship titles to her name.
-She is the only Italian to win The Ocean Race, the round the world yacht race.
-She has competed twice at the Olympic Games, first time in the 2012 Summer Olympics, competing in the Women's Laser Radial class, finishing in 19th place.
-At the 2016 Olympics, she competed in the women's 49erFX class with Giulia Conti, finishing in 5th place.
+Francesca Clapcich (born 28 January 1988 in Trieste) is an Italian/American professional sailor, with World, European, and National Championship titles to her name.
+She is the first and only Italian to win The Ocean Race, the round the world yacht race.
+Clapcich is widely regarded as one of the most versatile sailors in the world, having competed at the highest levels across Olympic classes, match racing, and offshore ocean racing.

+Career

+Inshore Racing

+Clapcich represented Italy in two Summer Olympics: